luaxon/AppInnovation/Walkthrough Guide/06 Azure Search/README.md

 ![Azure Search Configure](Assets/ConfigureSearchService.png)
-You'll have a few options for pricing, but for this demo, we should have plenty of capacity left over if we use the Free tier.
+You'll have a few options for pricing, but for this demo, we should have plenty of capacity left over if we use the ***Free tier***.
 Once you've deployed Azure Search, go to the resource

 ![Azure Search Overview](Assets/SearchOverview.png)